Skip to main content

 1. The student will be permitted to immediately begin scheduling their thesis defense, which must take place before the end of Autumn Quarter, even though program requirements have not been met.

-2. The student will be placed on Final Probation in Summer Quarter.
+2. The student will be placed on Final Academic Alert in Summer Quarter.
 Failure to meet program requirements by the end of Summer Quarter will result in the student being removed from enrollment.
 As described in Appendix 7, students at this point are generally eligible for a non-thesis master's degree.

 Back to Top ^